Congress is about to act on drug price reform. Here's what you need to know

 These ads are misleading.
 For example, a project dubbed Commitment to Seniors launched a seven-figure ad campaign claiming that the Senate bill would "siphon nearly $300 billion out of Medicare."
 In fact, that amount of money is what the government is expected to save because Medicare won't have to pay as much for expensive drugs, it's not money that's being taken away from Medicare's budget.
 So, importantly, seniors' benefits would not be cut.

 "When people see an ad on TV from a group called Commitment to Seniors, that sounds pretty innocuous," says Michael Beckel of Issue One who tracks dark money.
-It turns out, Commitment to Seniors is a project of another group, American Commitment, that has given PhRMA more than a million dollars, including $325,000 in 2020.
+It turns out, Commitment to Seniors is a project of another group, American Commitment, that has received more than a million dollars from PhRMA, including $325,000 in 2020.

 Beckel says it's not unusual to see the industry engage in such tactics.
 "The pharmaceutical industry is a major lobbying force and major dark money player."